If you have recently adopted a chinchilla, it’s 100% common that you have asked yourself “how often should I play with a chinchilla”?

 Always remember, however, chinchillas do not always do better in pairs.

 Let the Family Help Play with the Chinchilla Daily

 My last key tip that you can implement is simply getting creative or letting family help you.

-My two-year-old son loves playing with my chinchilla.
+My 4-year-old son loves playing with my chinchilla.

 Of course, he can’t do so alone.

 Even with a chinchilla proofed room, you don’t want a kid this young handling the duty.